TKomericki/Rhetos-wiki/Action-concept.md

 The `Action` concept is intended for implementing server commands that are available as web API methods.
-The action's code will be execution in a single transaction, so that in case of an error the whole action will be canceled (all-or-nothing).
+The action's code will be executed in a single transaction, so that in case of an error the whole action will be canceled (all-or-nothing).

 Contents: